-Targeted sewage disposal rates are set for a rating unit connected or able to be connected within certain scheme areas, as follows.
+Targeted sewage disposal rates are set for each rating unit connected or able to be connected within certain scheme areas, as follows.

-The rates are set on the number of connections, with a differential applied for each rate based on the use of the rating unit.
+The rates are set on a per pan basis with a differential applied for each rating unit based on the use of the rating unit.